-On the other side of the spectrum also the world of work is changing and in demand of people that can easily adapt and up- and reskill throughout their career.
+On the other side of the spectrum also the world of work is changing and the labour market requires people who can easily adapt and up- and reskill throughout their career.

-The higher education sector has to adapt to these needs and adapt their offer: e-learning, MOOC's, interdisciplinary programmes, short courses.
+The higher education sector has to adapt to these needs and adapt their offer: elearning, MOOC's, interdisciplinary programmes, short courses, etc.

-All these forms of learning should of course also have guaranteed quality standards and be recognized appropriately throughout the European Higher Education Area.
-We should explore if the current European Standards and Guidelines (ESG) are ready to be used for these new kinds of learning and if the EQAR registered agencies can be used for the accreditation of them.
+All these forms of teaching and learning should of course also have guaranteed quality standards and be recognized appropriately throughout the European Higher Education Area.

+We should explore whether the European Standards and Guidelines (ESG) are ready to be used for these new kinds of teaching and learning methods and strive to have all agencies EQAR-registered.